kamamautanu/AmaFi/README.md

 ## 13. Mainline

-The mainline is also known as the supply line because it feeds water from upstream to the driplines that are connected downstream.
-For this reason it is a pillar in any drip irrigation system.
+The mainline is also known as the supply line because it feeds water from upstream to the driplines that are connected downstream making it a pillar in any drip irrigation system.
 Mainline can be made out of a number of materials, but I chose to go with polyethylene tubing because it is sturdy and cheap.
 Mainline also comes in a number of sizes from as small as 1/8" in diameter to over 1".
-The solenoid valves that I am using in my system are are 1/2" in diameter, so I went with a 1/2" diameter for my mainline as well.
-Before buying the mainline, I made sure that that my system did not exceed the maximum run length or maximum gallons per hour supplied for the 1/2" polyethylene mainline tubing I intended to use - in this case 200' and 200 GPH, respectively.
-With around 25' of mainline .
-Typically you would first determine your run length and the GPH supplied, but with the limiting factor in this scenario being the diameter of my solenoid valves
+The solenoid valves that I am using in my system are 1/2", so I went with a 1/2" diameter for my mainline as well.
+Before buying the mainline, I made sure that my system did not exceed the maximum run length or maximum gallons per hour supplied for the 1/2" polyethylene mainline tubing I intended to use - in this case 200' and 200 GPH, respectively.
+With around 25' of mainline, I can .
+Typically you would first calculate your run length and the GPH supplied to determine the size mainline your system required, but with the limiting factor in this scenario being the diameter of my solenoid valves

 ## 14. Connectors